-Bible Verses About Loneliness For Support When You're Feeling Lonely
+Bible Verses On Loneliness For When You're Feeling Lonely

 Medically reviewed by Andrea Brant, LMHC

-Loneliness is a common human experience that can affect an individual’s mental and physical health over time.
+Loneliness is a common human experience that can affect an individual’s mental and physical health over the course of their life.
 People may choose a variety of different ways to cope with feeling lonely.
 Many find comfort in reading the words others have written on the topic in the form of poetry, prose, loneliness quotes, or Bible verses about loneliness.
 For those who are interested in finding out what the Bible has to say about this feeling, see below.

 Getty / Inside Creative House